Anuwry/final-project-cryptic-combat-in-progress/README.md

 ## Battle Flow

-1. Approach a statue or enemy encounter in the overworld.
+1. Approach a statue or enemy encounter in the overworld
-2. Start a battle interaction.
+2. Start a battle interaction
-3. Type a 5-letter guess and press `ENTER`.
+3. Type a 5-letter guess and press `ENTER`
-4. Correct guesses deal damage and build combo.
+4. Correct guesses deal damage and build combo
-5. Wrong sequences can cause enemy counterattacks.
+5. Wrong sequences can cause enemy counterattacks
-6. Use potions and hint scrolls when needed.
+6. Use potions and hint scrolls when needed

 ## Inventory / Stats

-- Press `E` to open the inventory and statistics panel.
+- Press `E` to open the inventory and statistics panel
-- Click charts to expand them.
+- Click charts to expand them
-- Click `Summarize` to open the summary dashboard overlay.
+- Click `Summarize` to open the summary dashboard overlay

 # Game Features